hnjw-png/DJANGOBLOG/README.md

 The colour scheme is that of a white background to keep things professional and then pops of colour in the site.
 The colours will be based upon more natural hues, such as:

 * light purple, pink/purple hue, blue, white.
 Black aand purple, consistent in the homepage, follows same hues in ajoining pages.
 Same color coordinated with navheader and main header(the brand name event101)
-* light blue, white, light purple consistent in the reservation form page and the reservation detail page and form page.
+* light blue, white, light purple consistent in the reservation form page and the reservation detail page and home page.
-* The sign in/out and sign up page is kept to the basic allauth layout, but in the future i intend to beautify that to match the rest of the site better.
+* The sign in/out and sign up page is kept to the basic allauth layout, but in the future I intend to beautify that to match the rest of the site better.

   I researched color combination and hues, to understand how to balance colors, blend them and make whats needed to stand out, stand out clearly.
 I like the lighter hues of color, which give th site a light friendly feel, which is consistant of the website intention to create a relaxed notebook to create events.